-- What are the signs and symptoms of hypercalcemia?
+- What are the symptoms of electrolyte imbalance?

 Signs and symptoms of hypercalcemia may include:

-These many signs and symptoms are commonly attributed to either the cancer treatment or the malignancy itself and may make it difficult for doctors to detect hypercalcemia of malignancy when it first occurs.
+These many signs and symptoms are commonly attributed to either the cancer treatment or the cancer itself and may make it difficult for doctors to detect hypercalcemia when it first occurs.
 This disorder can be severe and difficult to manage.
 Severe hypercalcemia is a medical emergency requiring immediate treatment.